bmc0/dsp/README.md

 	of coefficients for one filter channel.
 Missing values are filled with zeros.
 * `fir_p [max_part_len] [file:][~/]filter_path|coefs:list[/list...]`
 	Zero-latency non-uniform partitioned 64-bit direct/FFT convolution.
-Runs slower than the `zita_convolver` effect, but useful if you need higher precision and/or zero latency. `max_part_len` must be a power of 2.
+Usually a bit slower than the `zita_convolver` effect except for very long filters on some hardware. `max_part_len` must be a power of 2 and has a default value of 16384.
 Each `list` is a comma-separated list of coefficients for one filter channel.
 Missing values are filled with zeros.
 * `zita_convolver [min_part_len [max_part_len]] [~/]filter_path`
 	Partitioned 32-bit FFT convolution using the zita-convolver library.
 	Latency is equal to `min_part_len` (64 samples by default).